Common types of wood-destroying insects in Washington

 Ants on the other hand, while still difficult to eliminate without professional help, are commonly seen by homeowners as they wander around outside and inside homes foraging for food.

 Wood-destroying insects do not bite, sting, or transmit disease.
 They do cause serious and extensive damage to wood including timbers, drywall, and other building materials.

 How do I get rid of wood-destroying insects?

 At Prosite Pest Control, we offer effective pest control services that eliminate wood-destroying insects.
-When you reach out, we’ll conduct an onsite inspection to accurately identify the pest(s).
+When you reach out to us, we’ll conduct an onsite inspection to accurately identify the pest(s).
 After that, we’ll develop a plan of action to exterminate the culprit and prevent new infestations from occurring.
 Give us a call for more information.
-You can also visit our termite control page to learn more about our termite solutions.
+You can also visit our termite control page to learn more about our termite control services for Ellensburg.

 How do I prevent problems with wood-destroying insects?

-To stop termites, carpenter ants, and other wood-destroying insects, we recommend the following tips:
+To stop termites, carpenter ants, and other wood-destroying insects, we recommend following these prevention tips: